 A business in which the board member or a member of his or her immediate family is a partner, a limited liability company, or serves as a director or an officer.

-A business in which the board member or a member of his or her immediate family is a stockholder in a closed corporation with stock worth one thousand dollars or more, or he or she, or his or her immediate family owns more than a five percent equity interest or is a stockholder of publicly traded stock worth more than ten thousand dollars or more at fair market value, or which represents more than ten percent equity interest.
+A business in which the board member or a member of his or her immediate family is a stockholder in a closed corporation with stock worth one thousand dollars or more, or the board member or his or her immediate family owns more than a five percent equity interest or is a stockholder of publicly traded stock worth more than ten thousand dollars or more at fair market value, or which represents more than ten percent equity interest.
 This shall not apply to publicly traded stock under a trading account if the board member reports the name and address of the company and stockbroker.

 A business association shall be defined to include an individual as a partner, limited liability company member, director or officer, or a business in which the individual or member of the immediate family is a stockholder.

+Immediate family member or member of the immediate family shall mean a child residing in an individual's household, a spouse of an individual, or an individual claimed by that individual or that individual's spouse as a dependent for federal income tax purposes.

 Contracts with the School District.

 a.
 No board member or member of his or her immediate family shall enter into a contract valued at two thousand dollars or more, in any one year, with this school district unless the contract is awarded through an open and public process that (1) includes prior public notice and (2) allows the public to inspect during the school district’s regular office hours the proposals considered and the contract awarded.
-Board members who enter into employment contracts with the school district must also comply with Policy 4015.
+Board members who enter into employment contracts with the school district must also comply with the board’s policy on the employment of board members.

 b.
 The existence of any conflict of interest in any contract in which the board member has an interest and in which the school district is a party, or the failure to make public the board member's interest known, may render a contract null and void.

 c.
-The prohibition of a conflict of interest or requirement for the board member to make public notice shall apply when the board member, or his or her immediate family (parent, spouse, or child) has a business association with the business involved in the contract or will receive a direct pecuniary fee or commission as a result of the contract.
+The prohibition of a conflict of interest or requirement for the board member to make public notice shall apply when the board member, or his or her immediate family has a business association with the business involved in the contract or will receive a direct pecuniary fee or commission as a result of the contract.

 d.
 The prohibition in this section does not apply if the contract is an agenda item approved at a board meeting and the board member: